Skilledcamman/.DarkSide/README.md

-Some clean dotfiles I made by mashing up others work and some personal input together.
+Some clean dots for Arch I made by mashing up others work and some personal input together.

 note: *I tried my best creating this repo so others can use my dots, sorry in advanced if something is broken.
 Afterall this was my first time*